Jeevan-bade/Scheduler/README.md

-# Take Home Assignment: Scheduler with Recurring Slots
+# Scheduler with Recurring Slots

 ## Mockup